Nonlinear Equilibrium Transitions in a Potential Game Model for Federated Learning: Acknowledgments

 \section{Acknowledgments}

-Authors' names are listed in alphabetical order by family name to signify equal contributions.
-This work has been funded by the Alexander von Humboldt-Professorship program, the European Union's Horizon Europe MSCA project ModConFlex (grant number {101073558)}, the Transregio 154 Project Mathematical Modelling, Simulation and Optimization Using the Example of Gas Networks of the DFG, AFOSR 24IOE027 project, grants PID2020-112617GB-C22,TED2021-131390B-I00 of MINECO and PID2023-146872OB-I00 of MICIU (Spain), and the Madrid Government - UAM Agreement for the Excellence of the University Research Staff in the context of the V PRICIT (Regional Programme of Research and Technological Innovation).
+The authors' names are listed in alphabetical order by family name to signify equal contributions.
+The work was partially supported by the European Research Council (ERC) under the European Union's Horizon 2030 research and innovation programme (grant agreement NO: 101096251-CoDeFeL); by the Alexander von Humboldt Professorship program; the European Union's Horizon Europe MSCA project ModConFlex (HORIZON-MSCA-2021-DN-01 project 101073558); the Transregio 154 Project "Mathematical Modelling, Simulation and Optimization Using the Example of Gas Networks" of the DFG; the AFOSR 24IOE027 project; the SURE-AI Norwegian Centre for Sustainable, Risk-Averse, and Ethical AI grant 357482, Research Council of Norway; by the Grant PID2023-146872OB-I00-DyCMaMod of MICIU (Spain) and by the COST Actions CA24122 - Multiscale Stochastics, Patterns, and Analysis of Combinatorial Environments and CA24136 - Interactions between Control Theory and Machine Learning.